robertjuhasz/ABC80ofThings/README.md

 abc80em contains basic abc80 emulation for ESP32 chips through the Arduino environment.

-Everything is pure c.
 I have used an old Z80 emulator by Marat Fayzullin and added very basic ABC80 support.
 Two roms are supported: Standard ABC80 and an extended mode dubbed "ABC81".
-Real ABC802 emulation is in the works.
-Basic ABC832 disk access from files on an SD card are also simulated enabling use of UFD-DOS.
+Basic ABC832 disk access from files on an SD card is also simulated enabling use of UFD-DOS.

 Switch emulation mode by out100,81 for "ABC81", out 100,80 for ABC80 and later out 100,102 for ABC802 emulation